timbermonson/EmpowerUtils/README.md

 ## Xero Community Auto-Navigator

-**This app**:
+Run with: `npm run xero`

-Works down a list of Xero organizations, auto-navving to a selected page.
+**This app**: Works down a list of Xero organizations, auto-navving to a selected page.

 This is to help with repetitive per-org tasks-- Viewing aged checks, transaction imports, etc.